Few dishes are as satisfying as a freshly made green curry.

 For ease, this recipe uses skinless, boneless chicken thighs.
 Even though they are without skin, I like to sear the chicken thighs at the start of cooking to render some of the fat and give the chicken some color and flavor.

-Thai Green Curry Chicken RecipePrint
+Thai Green Curry with Chicken RecipePrint

 You can substitute 2 heaping tablespoons of store-bought green curry paste for the homemade paste in this recipe.